Kishkindhapuri

 Kishkindhapuri is a 2025 Indian Telugu-language horror thriller film written and directed by Koushik Pegallapati.
-It is produced by Sahu Garapati for Shine Screens Ananda Media and stars Bellamkonda Sai Sreenivas and Anupama Parameswaran in lead roles.
+It is produced by Sahu Garapati for Shine Screens Ananda Media and stars Bellamkonda Sai Sreenivas, Anupama Parameswaran and Sandy.

-The film was released on 12 September 2025 to positive reviews from critics and emerged as a commercial success at the box office, the first for Srinivas in over 6 years post Rakshasudu, grossing over ₹24.10 crore.
+The film was released on 12 September 2025 to positive reviews from critics and emerged as a commercial success at the box office, the first for Srinivas in over 6 years post Rakshasudu, grossing over ₹24.10 crore in its lifetime.

 Plot

 In 1989, in the fictional village of Kishkindhapuri, the owners of 'Suvarna Maya', a radio station, are about to lock the doors at midnight when the lights go off, and a malevolent spirit uses the radios and speakers to communicate with the owners.
 Luring them into the basement, the spirit kills all of them gruesomely, leaving their bodies arranged in the shape of a swastika.
 The station is later closed permanently, with pujas performed by exorcists to ward off the spirit by sealing the doors with talismans and trishulas.

 After 30 years, Raghava, his girlfriend Mythili "Mythu" and his friend Sumith are members of a ghost walking tour company, which takes tourists and locals to places, that the trio claim is haunted.
 However, the tours are fraudulent, with the company intending to script the incidents and the events of the entire tour, so that they can raise awareness and make the people be unafraid.
 As part of their next trip, Raghava's boss lets the tourists choose their location, which turns out to be 'Suvarna Maya' and they arrive at the location.
 Raghava breaks the talismans and the tourists enter the building.
 Unnoticed by them, the spirit enters the building along with them.

 After the tourists experience eerie happenings around the place, they attempt to leave, only to find their van burning.
 The next morning, a local boy warns Raghava and Mythu about the radio station and tells them that the spirit will kill them.
 The next day all the twelve people receive a haunting notice from the spirit through the radios they brought with them that they will die for entering its domain and also expresses gratitude for re-starting the Suvarna Maya telecasts.
 As told, the spirit kills three tourists; each marked with a swastika.
 Raghava investigates Suvarna Maya, but locals stay silent out of fear.
 He discovers the station was supposedly haunted by Vedavathi, the first and last speaker of the station, and its owners died violently.
 When the spirit targets Moksha, Raghava burns the radios and taunts the ghost, exposing it as Visravaputra—a man posing as a woman.
 Enraged, Visrava vows to kill Raghava next, gruesomely.